SAP/openui5/docs/developing.md

 3. Launch the Demo Kit at [http://localhost:8000/documentation.html](http://localhost:8000/documentation.html)

 ##### Available Build Configurations
-- `OPENUI5_LIBRARIES="sap.m,sap.ui.core"`: Filter libraries to build
+- `OPENUI5_LIBRARIES="sap.m,sap.ui.core"`: Filter libraries to build.
+It is required to perform a complete SDK build with `npm run build-sdk` before restricting the SDK build by using the environment variable `OPENUI5_LIBRARIES`.

 ##### Shortcuts
 In the OpenUI5 **root directory**: